 Did you know that your roof contracts and expands extensively at the change of every season?
+This is why home owners winterize their roof.
 But as long as you routinely inspect the roof, you can always be on top of whether the roof over your head is still in good condition.

 So, how often should you do a roof inspection?
 According to the National Roofing Contractors Association, all homeowners should do a roofing inspection at least twice a year to ensure that it is in good shape and will withstand even the roughest weather conditions.
 Roofing inspections can also help prevent serious roof damage or leaks.

 If you don’t like heights or aren’t able to safely climb a ladder — or if you would simply rather have your roof inspected by an experienced professional, call Bromwell Construction Company, LLC to have a free, thorough, no-obligation inspection before the cold weather sets in.

 Related Reading: Home Remodel Fails (& How to Avoid Them)

 But if you decide to cautiously take on the roof inspection yourself, below is a roof inspection checklist to help you determine if it is time to call a professional:

 A roof can last up to 100 years depending on the material.
 Older asphalt shingles last about 20 years.
 Today, with the right product and proper ventilation, you can get a guarantee of at least 50 years out of your roof.

 2. Dark Streaks